wombleton/gitlaw-nz/acts/T/Trustee Act 1956.md

     (8) Subject to any rules of court, applications under or for the purposes of this section to the court shall be made to a Judge in Chambers.

-    (9) If any person in any statement of accounts, report, or certificate required for the purposes of this section wilfully makes a statement that is false in any material particular, he shall be liable on conviction on indictment to imprisonment for a term not exceeding 2 years, or on summary conviction to imprisonment for a term not exceeding 6 months, and in either case to a fine not exceeding 100 pounds instead of or in addition to that imprisonment.
+    (9) If any person in any statement of accounts, report, or certificate required for the purposes of this section wilfully makes a statement that is false in any material particular, he or she is liable on conviction to imprisonment for a term not exceeding 2 years or a fine not exceeding $200, or both.

     (10) Public Trust shall not be liable for any expenses or costs under this section.